Soo Locks - a Wonder of Engineering and Human Ingenuity

 The St. Marys River is the only water connection between Lake Superior and the other Great Lakes.
 There is a section of the river known as the St. Marys Rapids where the water falls about 21 feet from the level of Lake Superior to the level of the lower lakes.
 This natural barrier through navigation made necessary the construction of the locks project known as the St. Marys Falls Canal.

 The world-famous Soo Locks form a passage for deep-draft ships around the rapids in the St. Marys River.
-Before white men came to the area, the Ojibway Indians who lived nearby portaged their canoes around the "Bawating" (rapids) to reach Lake Superior from the St. Marys River.
+The region's earliest days, the Ojibway Indians who lived nearby portaged their canoes around the "Bawating" (rapids) to reach Lake Superior from the St. Marys River.

-Early pioneers arriving in the territory were forced to carry their canoes a round the rapids.
-When settlement of the Northwest Territory brought increased trade and large boats, it became necessary to unload the boats, haul the cargoes around the rapids in wagons, and reload in other boats.
+Early pioneers arriving in the territory were also forced to carry their canoes around the rapids.
+When settlement of the Northwest Territory brought increased trade and large boats it became necessary to unload the boats haul the cargoes around the rapids in wagons and reload in other boats.

-A few steps from the water’s edge, a serene park of shady grass, defined walkways, manicured gardens and a democracy of trees representing those found throughout the Upper Peninsula await you.
-Take command of a comfortable benche for freighter watching or stroll the length and breadth of this beautiful green space.
+A few steps from the water’s edge a serene park of shady grass, defined walkways, manicured gardens and a democracy of trees representing those found throughout the Upper Peninsula are found.
+Whether walking the park or relaxing on a bench visitors enjoy a peaceful day in Soo Locks Park.